Shortcuts are supposed to provide quick access to frequently used commands, but how many shortcuts do you know by heart?

-You can decide whether the system-wide shortcuts should appear together with the menu shortcuts in a single large table or in a separate table (as shown to the left) by assigning separate activation keys.
+You can decide whether the system-wide shortcuts should appear together with the other shortcuts in a single large table or in a separate table (as shown to the left) by assigning separate activation keys.

-An optional legend explains the meaning of symbols used in the shortcut table.
+A legend explains the meaning of symbols used in the shortcut table.
 Like the shortcut table itself, the legend is compact and context-sensitive; it displays only those key symbols that appear in the shortcut table right now.

 You can control whether KeyCue should include menu and submenu titles, how to hilite shortcuts that match the currently pressed modifiers, and more.

-Starting with version 5.0, KeyCue can display arbitrary shortcuts found in other applications, but it needs some support by these applications.
+KeyCue can display arbitrary shortcuts found in other applications, but it needs some support by these applications.
 We have defined a simple interface that allows other applications to tell KeyCue about available keyboard shortcuts.

 We invite software developers to use this interface.
 It is easy to implement and leads to an immediate benefit for both application developers and KeyCue users, as arbitrary applications can use KeyCue to display a "cheat sheet", and KeyCue can display all shortcuts found in an application, not only those that are tied to menu commands.

 If you are a software developer and wish to use KeyCue's shortcut interface in one of your applications, please download the interface specification (PDF).